idokasher/programmer/README.md

 * Checkout a tag, branch or commit from the repository
 * Specify scripts for building and programming
 * Specify build options and letting a user select and/or fill-in the options

+# Installation

+- Clone the repository
+- Cd into the repository
+- pip3 install -r requirements.txt
+- Update settings.json (directly or by editing and running jsonbuilder.py)
+- ./run